-Every pension plan must have a procedure to establish a funding policy for plan objectives.
-A funding policy relates to how much money is needed to pay promised benefits.
-The funding policy of the Plan is to meet the minimum funding requirements of the Employee Retirement Income Security Act of 1974.
+Every pension plan has a procedure for establishing a funding policy to carry out the plan objectives.
+A funding policy relates to how much money is needed to pay for benefits promised under the plan.
+The funding policy of the Plan is to meet minimum funding requirements of the Employee Retirement Income Security Act of 1974.